Iowa State Senate

 1 member was twice the Chief Justice of the Iowa Supreme Court and Associate Justice of the Iowa Supreme Court: George G. Wright

-2 members held state level elected positions including: Beryl F. Carroll as Iowa State Auditor from 1903 to 1909 and Patty Judge as Iowa Secretary of Agriculture from 1999 to 2007.
+3 members held state level elected positions including: Beryl F. Carroll as Iowa State Auditor from 1903 to 1909, Richard C. Turner as Attorney General of Iowa from 1968 to 1979 and Patty Judge as Iowa Secretary of Agriculture from 1999 to 2007.

 Senate chamber seating chart detail from the 1882 Iowa Redbook